jnsenna/Clients/README.md

 # Clients
 To test:
-  Download the file called "access_clients.py".
+  Download the repository to a folder called "Clients".

   In the terminal, navigate to the directory containing the folder with "access_clients.py", "requirements.txt", and "Dockerfile".</break>